smaclell/smaclell.github.io/_drafts/exterminators-2-what-do-i-want-to-be-when-i-grow-up.md

 important work.

 Prior to starting this we had a backlog of defects.
-This surprised me because I thought we were going such a great job all along of having very few defects.
+This surprised me because I thought we were doing such a great job and our quality was excellent.
+Talking about the actual number of defects and problems encountered has made me realize I was wrong.
-We had very few show stopper defects throughout the project and were very quick to add more validation whenever issues were found.

 Looking more closely we had many areas that were difficult for our clients or caused them more work.
-There were some issues that were much larger and had been put off for while.
-We were missing opportunities to work better with our clients and improve together.
+There were some issues we didn't think were a big deal that meant a lot to them.
+We were missing opportunities to work better with our clients and improve the entire system.

-If we worked together better and had fewer defects then we could iterate faster and pivot more easily.
+Fewer defects and the trust gained from working together more effectively would allow us to iterate faster and build the most optimal with less effort.
 Less defects would mean spending less time now revisiting old solutions and focusing on new improvements.
-We had tried to move too quickly before and created defects as a result which ultimately has slowed us down with the extra maintenance.
+We had tried to move too quickly before and created defects as a result which has ultimately slowed us down with the extra maintenance.

-Starting to burn down our defects has caused me to think about how we could prevent defects from being introduced and lower the risk of any change we make.
+Starting to burn down our defects has caused me to think about how I can prevent defects from being introduced and lower the risk of any change I make.
 I think we can have fewer defects and create safer systems.
-In order to achieve this I thought up the following shifts in how I work to help improve our quality in the long run:
+In order to achieve this I thought up the following practices I could do to improve the quality of the code I write:

 * Include high quality automated tests with all new development
 * Increase automated testing for existing solutions